linnarsson-lab/BackSPIN/README.md

 An implementation of the BackSPIN biclustering algorithm as described in Zeisel et al. *Cell types in the mouse cortex and hippocampus revealed by single-cell RNA-seq* **Science** 2015 (PMID: 25700174, doi: 10.1126/science.aaa1934).
 Please cite this paper if you use this algorithm in your work.

-Original implementation by Amit Zeisel.
+Original MATLAB implementation by Amit Zeisel.
 This repo contains a standalone command-line version of BackSPIN, implemented in Python by Gioele La Manno.

 ## Requirements